-If file is None, then scons will store file signatures in a separate .sconsign file in each directory, not in one global database file.
-(This was the default behavior prior to SCons 0.96.91 and 0.97.)
+If name is set to None, scons will store file signatures in a separate .sconsign file in each directory, not in a single combined database file.
+This is a backwards-compatibility meaure to support what was the default behavior prior to SCons 0.97 (i.e. before 2008).
+Use of this mode is discouraged and may be deprecated in a future SCons release.

-The optional dbm\module argument can be used to specify which Python database module The default is to use a custom SCons.dblite module that uses pickled Python data structures, and which works on all Python versions.

-'''

-Explicitly stores signatures in ".sconsign.dblite"

-in the top-level SConstruct directory (the

-default behavior).

-SConsignFile()

-Stores signatures in the file "etc/scons-signatures" relative to the top-level SConstruct directory.
-SConsignFile("etc/scons-signatures")

-Stores signatures in the specified absolute file name.
-SConsignFile("/home/me/SCons/signatures")

-Stores signatures in a separate .sconsign file

-in each directory.

-SConsignFile(None)

-'''
+''' Explicitly stores signatures in ".sconsign.dblite" in the top-level SConstruct directory (the default behavior).
+SConsignFile() Stores signatures in the file "etc/scons-signatures" relative to the top-level SConstruct directory.
+SCons will add a database suffix to this name.
+SConsignFile("etc/scons-signatures") Stores signatures in the specified absolute file name.
+SCons will add a database suffix to this name.
+SConsignFile("/home/me/SCons/signatures") Stores signatures in a separate .sconsign file in each directory.
+SConsignFile(None) Stores signatures in a GNU dbm format .sconsign file import dbm.gnu SConsignFile(dbm_module=dbm.gnu) '''